 top of page

-Our Visit To Singapore Buddhist Temple | The Buddha Tooth Relic Temple
+Our Visit To Singapore Buddhist Temple | The Buddha Tooth Relic Temple with Kids

-Singapore is a multi-cultural city, meaning you'll find Buddhist temples near Hindu temples, Mosques and Churches all living in harmony with each other in this city metropolis.
+Singapore is a multi-cultural city, meaning you'll find Buddhist temples near Hindu temples, Mosques and Churches all living in harmony with each other in this stunning city metropolis.
 That in itself makes Singapore an amazing place to take kids and open up discussions on peace and harmony and living together as one.
-As our world schooling subject at the time was on Buddhism, we were on the lookout for the best Singapore Buddhist temple and we took the opportunity to visit the Buddha Tooth Relic Temple, Singapore.
+As our world schooling subject at the time was on Buddhism, we were on the lookout for the best Singapore Buddhist temple and we took the opportunity to visit the beautiful Buddha Tooth Relic Temple, in Singapore.

 Visiting the Buddha Tooth Relic Temple in Singapore With Kids: What You Need to Know

 Tucked into the heart of Singapore’s bustling Chinatown is a place of calm, culture, and awe: the Buddha Tooth Relic Temple.
 During our family’s first visit to Singapore, this sacred site left a lasting impression on all of us—adults and kids alike.
 So much so that myself & Si decided to return the day after to watch the Awakening of The Tooth Ceremony to meditate within the hall (without kids as the first time round we were on full on learning & exploring mode).
+If you follow us you'll know that as part of our worldschooling subjects we are studying Buddhism, Temples and cultures, and we've been exploring the Best Temples of Chiang Mai and wherever we can embrace the culture of each place.

 But this adult visit is something we absolutely treasure as a couple and if you get the chance too Mum's & Dad's to take a few hours away from the kids we full recommend.
 We're not Buddhist btw, but we enjoy the spiritual aspect of the religion and we love learning about all religions and getting involved wherever we can - check out our Hindu Melukat Water Purification if you enjoy doing this kind of thing too)